jennyzeng/Notes/README.md

 # Notes
 About what I learned and what I solved.

+My specializations are Algorithms and Intelligent Systems.
+Thus, most of my upper division course work are related to these two fields.

 ## Algorithms

+**Algorithms are very interesting!**

 Many algorithms here are from [CS161 Design and Analysis of Algorithms](http://www.ics.uci.edu/~eppstein/161/) and [CS163 Graph Algorithms](http://www.ics.uci.edu/~goodrich/teach/graph/).
-I write Python codes to better comprehend the concepts I learned.
+I write Python codes to enhance my understanding on those algorithms.

 A small portion of algorithms and examples are from Online Coding Interview Practice websites such as [Hackerrank](hackerrank.com) and [LeetCode](leetcode.com/problemset/algorithms/).